 More about AYME

 Five members of staff work in the office.
 They support the work of the volunteers; take responsibility for special projects, staff the information/helpline, send out information; maintain the databases and all of the financial aspects of the charity.
 They give heed to the development of the charity, raising funds through trusts and company giving and communicating with the media.

 Our CEO, Mary-Jane Willows, spends most of her time working on your behalf to raise awareness of ME/CFS at government level (including the Departments of Health and Education and attending All Party meetings at House of Parliament) to make sure that the stories of children and young people with ME/CFS are heard.
 At present, much of her time is also spent supporting crisis cases - those members and families who are facing particular hardship and challenges, such as Child Protection issues,where professionals don't believe or understand the condition.

-Three professional advisors help AYME in the fields of medicine, education, psychiatry and diet.
+Four professional advisors help AYME in the fields of medicine, education, psychiatry, diet and research.

 The Board of Trustees (which aims to always include two AYME members) meets bi-monthly and provides governance and legal responsibility for the charity.